amerand/CANDID/README.md

 The code has *not* been deeply error proofed.
 If you encounter problems or bugs, do not hesitate to contact the developpers.

 * **The (non-)detection levels are given assuming the errors bars in the data are uncorrelated**.
 This is of course not the case for real data, in particular when a lot of spectral channels are present.
 * The works only with simple OIFITS files: all observations should be with the same instrument (same OI_WAVELENGTH) and all data will be taken, assuming a single target is present.
-Several OIFITS files can be loaded at once (giving a list of files).
+Several OIFITS files can be loaded at once (giving a list of files) but it assumes that all files contain only one target.
 * The UD visibility is computed using a polynomial approximation, so only first and second lobe visibilities for the primary can be handled.
 That should be enough but migh lead to some (unknown yet) side effects.
 * The code has been tested of OIFITS files form CHARA/MIRC and VLTI/PIONIER.
 If you use other instruments and encounter problems, please contact the developpers!
 * The code can take lots of memory because it stores lots of intermediate results, so using a 64bit python is advisable.
 * The code is not particularly fast, but uses [multiprocessing](https://docs.python.org/2/library/multiprocessing.html): our experience on Macs is that it leads to several problems:
  * It does not work properly with IPython Notebooks.
 [It seems to be known](https://github.com/ipython/ipython/issues/6109).
  * It works better with the IPython console, though it sometimes seems unresponsive (it makes sometimes the estimation of running time unreliable).
-Moreover ctrl+C does not stop the code.
+Moreover, ctrl+C sometimes does not stop the code.
  * The smoothest behavior is obtained by running in a python shell.
-* We use [scipy.weave](http://docs.scipy.org/doc/scipy/reference/tutorial/weave.html) to execute C code in line, hence a C compiler is required.
-On Mac OSX, Xcode is required.
-Note that you will need to run in the following command line `sudo xcrun cc` in order to agree to the XCode licence, overwise, the weave code will not compile and give you compilations errors.

 ## Examples: